 The City awards its CDBG allocation to subrecipents for specific programs and therefore, does not fund any in-house projects.
-The number of rehab units is based on the carry forward of a rehabilitation project for 2012-2013 because the subrecipent has not drawn any of those funds to date.
-Another program funded in 2013-2013 for home energy improvement has drawn 30%.
-Based on this, no additional funding for rehab programs was approved for 2013-2014.
+The number of rehab units is based on the carry forward of a rehabilitation allocation for 2012-2013.
+No additional CDBG funding for rehab programs was approved for 2013-2014 but the program does continue to produce Program Income which will fund similar activities.